hugolatendresse/battleship/README.md

 # Battleship Game Simulator

 This repository contains a Python-based Battleship game simulator.
-The simulator is designed to play a game of Battleship between two AI players, with each player using a different strategy to play the game.
+The simulator is designed to play a game of Battleship between two players.
+Each player can be AI, rule-based, or human.

 ## How to Run the Simulator

-To run the simulator, you need to have Python installed on your machine.
-You can then run the simulator using the following command:
+Run the simulator using the following command:

 ```sh
 python main.py